 Eventually, the tax collector can sell the home at a public tax deed sale if you don’t get caught up on the past-due amounts.
 (To get details on the tax lien sale process and tax deed sale process in Florida, see What Happens If I Don't Pay Property Taxes in Florida.)

-When the tax certificate expires.
-If seven years passes, but the purchaser does not submit an application for a tax deed, then the tax certificate expires and it becomes null and void (Fla.
+If seven years pass, but the purchaser doesn't submit an application for a tax deed, and no other administrative or legal proceeding, including a bankruptcy, is on record, the tax certificate expires and becomes null and void.
+(Fla.
 Stat. § 197.482).

-You may also have to pay a mandatory charge of 5%, if the lien purchaser bid less than 5% interest on the debt when he or she bought the lien.
-However, if the purchaser bid an interest rate of 0% when he or she bought the lien, then you don’t have to pay this charge (Fla.
+You might also have to pay a mandatory minimum charge of 5% if the lien purchaser bid less than 5% interest on the debt when he or she bought the lien.
+But if the purchaser bid an interest rate of 0% when buying the lien, then you don’t have to pay this charge.
+(Fla.
 Stat. § 197.472).